makbaran/makbaran/README.md

 ## About Me:
-I am a aspiring software developer graduate from Francis Tuttle and currently a student at the University of Central Oklahoma studying Computer Science & Business.
+I am a software developer currently a student at the University of Central Oklahoma studying Computer Science & Business.

 - 🔭 I’m currently working on a personal portfolio website